-I know that I shouldn’t ask this question, but sometimes you might be using the wrong reboot sequence.
-Even though it might look that Windows is skipping BIOS, in fact your system might be loading everything extra fast.
+There are times when you might be using the wrong reboot sequence.
+Even though it might look like Windows is skipping BIOS, in fact, your system might be loading everything extra fast.

-That’s why, the right thing to do will be to access your manufacturer documentation.
-Overall, usually, you can go into BIOS by pressing repeatedly on F1, F2, F10, F12, or Delete.
+Overall, you can go into BIOS by pressing repeatedly on F1, F2, F10, F12, or Delete.
 You can also choose to press these keyboard keys while pressing and holding the Power button.

 Anyhow, if Windows is indeed skipping BIOS, try the next troubleshooting solutions for fixing this system malfunction.